torodean/Antonius-Templates/Project Directory Template/bin/README.txt

 # Description : README Template
 #============================================================================

-The bin directory is for any programs created by the project.
+The bin directory is for any program source files created by or within the project.